mondradiko/mondradiko.github.io/_drafts/hello-world.md

 Mondradiko uses [VRM](https://vrm.dev/en/) for its avatar format.
-It's undetermined at this time how exactly VRM models will be distributed to clients, but the current options are download them from a third-party source (such as [VroidHub](https://hub.vroid.com/en/) or [ReadyPlayerMe](https://readyplayer.me/)), or download and upload user avatars to the world server, either directly or through a Matrix room's file storage.
+It's undetermined at this time how exactly VRM models will be distributed to clients, but the current options are to download them from a third-party source (such as [VroidHub](https://hub.vroid.com/en/) or [ReadyPlayerMe](https://readyplayer.me/)), or to download and upload user avatars to the world server, either directly or through a Matrix room's file storage.
 We'll be discussing how this works, as well as Matrix integration, in coming months.